moorepants/eme185/content/pages/memos.rst

 Memo 2: Team Charter [Due: Friday, January 20, 2017]
 ====================================================

+A team charter is a document that specifies your team's purpose and the organizational principles you will use to fulfill that purpose.
+Generating a team charter is an important process that will help to establish team goals, list strategies to achieve those goals, identify strengths of individual team members, and formalize team members' agreements and commitments to one another.

+Throughout the next two quarters, refer back to your charter to ensure that you're on the course you set for yourselves at the beginning.
+Your charter is a living document, however, so you should also revise it if member roles and responsibilities change throughout the project.

+With your group members, select a company name and write a 1-page charter following this `team charter template <{filename}/pages/team-charter.rst>`_.

 Memo 3: Needs and Specs [Due: Friday, January 27, 2017]
 =======================================================